supnate/rekit/docs/testing.md

 ## Testing

 Testing a React + Redux application is difficult, you need to know many libs/tools regarding React testing and learn their usage.
 But Rekit will setup everything for you.
-You just need to write test code in the auto generated test files, running test with Rekit portal and reading the coverage report in a browser.
+You just need to write test code in the auto generated test files, running test with Rekit Studio and reading the coverage report in a browser.

 However here is the process of how React testing works.
 You can know how Rekit setups the testing process.